Bfilipovic/SljivaStore/tests/TESTING_INFRASTRUCTURE.md

 ## Purpose

-This document explains the testing infrastructure for the SljivaStore project to help AI assistants understand how to run and maintain tests without learning from scratch each time.
+This document explains the testing infrastructure for the Nomin project to help AI assistants understand how to run and maintain tests without learning from scratch each time.

 ## Test Structure